 The selection is random, so your selection might differ from the selection shown in the above image.
-Now run the Shapes to grid algorithm to get the first raster layer, and then run the Close gaps algorithm to fill the no-data cells [Cell resolution: 100 m].
+Now run the Rasterize algorithm to get the first raster layer, and then run the Close gaps algorithm to fill the no-data cells [Cell resolution: 100 m].